-Separate feeding stations are always advisable in such a situation.
-If one of your cats is dominant, they may bully their way into more food.
-The same also applies if one pet is a fast eater and another savors their meal.
+Separate feeding stations are always advisable.
+If one of your cats is dominant, it may bully its way into more food.
+The same also applies if one cat is a fast eater and another savors their meal.

-If your cat seems at their happiest in an elevated position, consider placing their food somewhere high.
+If your cat seems at their happiest in an elevated position, consider placing its food somewhere high.
 There will be safety considerations here.
-A desk, however, may be suitable.
+A desk may be suitable.

 Keep your cat’s food far away from a litter tray.
-Nothing kills feline appetite faster than the smell of their waste.
+Nothing reduces your feline’s appetite faster than the smell of its waste.

-Convincing cats to drink can be a challenging experience.
-Felines are easily deterred from hydrating, with proximity to their food being a conventional explanation.
+Convincing cats to drink can be challenging.
+Felines are easily deterred from hydrating, with proximity to their food being the most common explanation.

 If you separate your cat’s food and water dishes, you’ll stand a higher chance of success.
-Choosing the right vessels is just as important.
+Choosing the right vessels is just as crucial.
 Also, you’ll need to find the appropriate locations.

 Once you have done this, your cat will be perfectly content.
-They’ll eat and drink at will.
+It’ll eat and drink at will.
 Just be sure never to change these locations once your cat settles upon them.
-Changing a winning formula is a surefire way to ruin a cat’s day.